RoDanielle/E-photo/README.md

 - **Google Maps Integration:** Displays the store locations on an interactive map, helping users find physical stores.
 - **Gmail API:** Sends emails through a contact form, ensuring secure communication between users and website administrators.
 - **Automated Real-time Chat (Socket.io/WebSockets):** Provides predefined automated responses to common user inquiries without admin intervention.

-## Project Description

-### **Model:**
-The project supports two user types: client users and administrator users.
-This distinction leads to the inclusion of additional pages and functionalities for administrator users.
-The model represents the underlying data structure and business logic.
-In this case, it encompasses user data, photo details, and purchase records.

-### **View:**
-The view is responsible for translating the data from the model into a user-friendly interface.
-It primarily consists of HTML pages.
-The source code of these pages dynamically populates content, allowing users to interact with the application.
-This interaction includes actions like browsing photos, making purchases, and viewing profiles.

-### **Controller:**
-The controller manages user input and responds to various events that occur in the view.
-It serves as an intermediary between the view and the model.
-When users interact with the interface, the controller processes their actions and may trigger changes in the model's data.
-It operates using predefined services and functions that facilitate these interactions.

-### **Installation:**
-The project is a web application developed using JavaScript, HTML, and CSS.
-To access the application, users need to run the server.

 ## Technologies Used:
 The project employs various technologies, including but not limited to: